aditya8138/UTD/CS6390/notes/Multicast.md

     + The first packet is delayed a lot. (compute tree at every hop)
     + Routers have to remember the receiver even though there are no sources.

 ## Protocol Independent Multicast (PIM)
 Note that the dense version PIM is basically the same as DVMRP.
 We will focus on sparse version PIM in this section.

+### Motivation
+> Flood and prune protocols discover receivers by sending packets everywhere,
+> and pruning back when there are no receivers.

-Receivers and senders of are often sparsely populated.
+In reality, receivers and senders of are often sparsely populated.

-#### Type of Trees
+Thus, flood and prune is inefficient in a very large internetwork (i.e. AS)

+### Basic Idea

-One Shared Tree (per group) used by all group receivers and senders.
+__Type of Trees:__ Use one Shared Tree (per group) used by all group receivers and senders.

-#### Receiver Driven
+- Allows very large scale.
+- All sources can send data via this tree
+- All receivers receive data via this tree
+- Routers only need to keep track of information for one tree

+Note that __Shortest-Path Trees__ (one per (S,G) pair, rooted at S) are possible (but not necessary).

+__Receiver Driven__

-- Trees are built using a form of reverse-path forwarding.
+- Trees are built using a form of _reverse-path forwarding_.
 Parent on the tree is the unicast next-hop to the root.
-    - The tree is optimal backward just like DVMRP.
+(The tree is optimal backward just like DVMRP.)
 - Explicit join/prune tree management
-    - Routers with local (same LAN) *receivers send an explicit join* along the path to the root (whatever the root may be!)
+    - Routers with local (same LAN) receivers *send an explicit join* along the path to the root (wherever the root may be!)
     - *All routers along this path will join the multicast tree* (if not on it already).
     - *Prune messages remove tree branches* if receivers are no longer on their